 “All hail, Caesar,” he announces.

-“I thought we’re doing ‘The Tempest?”
+“I thought we were doing ‘The Tempest?”
 I ask.

 “ You’re right, of course,” he answers.